 Generally speaking, you can modify an order for alimony after the divorce is final.
 However, the person seeking the change must be able to show circumstances that warrant reconsideration.
 Some of the various “substantial changes” that might qualify include a job loss or promotion, a major illness or an alimony payee cohabitating with a new partner.

 Find your New Jersey Divorce Attorney

-At The Law Office of David T. O’Sullivan, LLC, experience with complex divorce issues such as alimony is just one of the valuable assets our NJ law firm has to offer people in Sussex County, Morris County, Somerset County and northern New Jersey.
+At O’Sullivan Law Group, LLC, experience with complex divorce issues such as alimony is just one of the valuable assets our NJ law firm has to offer people in Sussex County, Morris County, Somerset County and northern New Jersey.
 For answers to these and other questions you may have about spousal support, equitable distribution or your rights under New Jersey law, call us to speak with an experienced NJ lawyer directly at 973.998.7999 or contact us online.
 Flexible appointment scheduling is available to meet your needs.
 We accept major credit cards as well.